jsfmu/josephfujimoto/README.md

 # Joseph Fujimoto – Portfolio

 A modern single-page portfolio built with React and Vite.
-The site highlights my experience, projects, and contact information and is intended for deployment at [josephfujimoto.com](https://josephfujimoto.com).
-Stay in tune!
+The site highlights my experience, projects, and contact information and is delpoyed at [josephfujimoto.com](https://josephfujimoto.com).
 ## Features

 - Sticky navigation with smooth section anchors